MatthewWaldner/sepsis/README.md

 SepSIS has 3 runmodes that designate the type of analysis performed to designated a subsequence as strain unique.
 These are designated ORGANIC_P, ORGANIC_Z, and SYNTH.

 The ORGANIC_P, and ORGANIC_Z runmodes use similar criteria to designate a subsequence as strain-specific.
 In theory, a read set containing only 1 strain with ideal read coverage has the same level of coverage across the entire genome.
 Therefore, an ideal read set containing 2 or more strains will have lower levels of coverage across strain-specifc subsequences when compared to the rest of the genome.
+For example: if reads of 2 strains are equally mixed, the subsequences common to both strains will have a coverage of 100% and the subsequences specifc to a strain will have a coverage of 50%.

+However, coverage of short read sequenced strains will generally not be ideal.

 Ideally, for runmodes ORGANIC_P, and ORGANIC_Z these cutoffs need to be set by the user based on the coverage distribution of the read sets.
+However, a rough estimation of

 The SYNTH runmode avoids the coverage-based heuristic of the other two modes, in favour of directly assigning strain-specifc reads to subsequences within an assembly graph.
-This is performed by tagging the raw (or quality controlled) reads with a strain ID
+This is performed by tagging the raw (or quality controlled) reads with a strain ID.

 The cutoff for the strain-specifc